 Formerly a fully functioning double lime kiln dating back to the late 1700s Hadlow has evolved over the years to become a beautiful home to Ian and Chloe Gibb.
 The Lime Kilns have since been renovated to create accommodation with a real difference, 4 bedrooms (9/10 beds) set around a 3 storey greenery; all set in 2 acres of tranquil garden on the River Torridge.
 Fitted with solar panels and already benefitting from its own water supply, Hadlow is well on the way to becoming 'off grid'.

-Chloe practiced meditation and yoga for 20 years before finally qualifying as a yoga teacher in 2014 with further training in counselling studies and massage therapy, the creation of Hadlow brings to fruition her long held dream of creating a place of sanctuary.
+Chloe practiced meditation and yoga for over 20 years before finally qualifying as a yoga teacher in 2014 with further training in Mindfulness & Compassion, counselling studies and massage therapy, the creation of Hadlow brings to fruition her long held dream of creating a place of sanctuary.

-Chloe runs yoga classes for staff and students in local schools to promote wellbeing, her approach is to focus on finding comfort in the mind and body, essentially 'coming back to the self'.
-She further embodies this philosophy through practices such as meditation, chanting, 5 Rhythms dancing and skating.
+Chloe runs yoga classes locally to promote wellbeing, her approach is to focus on finding comfort in the mind and body, essentially 'coming back to the self'.
+She further embodies this philosophy through practices such as meditation, chanting, 5 Rhythms dancing.

-A true nature lover Chloe keeps her green fingers busy tending their small army of house plants, She loves spending time in the great outdoors on long walks or out somewhere with the spaniels, and also as a budding gardener.
+A true nature lover Chloe keeps her green fingers busy tending their small army of house plants, She loves spending time in the great outdoors on long walks or out somewhere with the dogs and also as a budding gardener.

 Raised on a Dartmoor farm Ian has never lost his love of the open moor.
 Having completed Ten Tors himself in the '80's he now volunteers at the local school to support the Duke of Edinburgh Awards and Ten Tors Challenge.
 Recently qualifying as a South West Moorland Leader he now runs 'Walking Devon' set up to support others in their love of walking.